iluwatar/java-design-patterns/multiton/README.md

 ## Intent of Multiton Design Pattern

-The Multiton pattern is a variation of the Singleton design pattern that manages a map of named instances as key-value pairs.
+The Multiton pattern in Java ensures a class has only unique named instances, providing a global point of access to them.
+Each named instance is accessed through a unique key, making it an essential part of Java design patterns.

 ## Detailed Explanation of Multiton Pattern with Real-World Examples